ServiceNow/azimuth/docs/docs/getting-started/c-run.md

 This page guides you through the process of running the app on your data and pipelines, using Docker.
 Different dataset and text classification models can be supported in Azimuth.

-!!! info "Launch Azimuth with no pipeline, or with multiple ones"
+!!! info "Launch Azimuth with no pipeline, or with multiple pipelines"

     Azimuth supports specifying **no pipelines**, to only perform dataset analysis.
 It also supports supplying **mulitple pipelines**, to allow for quick comparison.
 However, only one dataset per